bhargavigundla/Final-Project/README.md

 Note: you may have to restart the app to play the game again after hitting the win screen.
 The inside of the house actually properly displays!
 Next, I will implement eevees and interaction with them.
 I will also implement a foreground screen that displays the stones the player has currently collected.
+There will be no lose condition, as I want this game to be positive and completion based, and cute!

 # Final-Project Milestone 2
  Feedback from M1: